NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

         }
         // else
         {
-            // update first block field in the relation catalogue entry to the new block(i.e. rec_id.block)
+            // update first block field in the relation catalog entry to the new block
             // (use RelCacheTable::setRelCatEntry() function of Cache Layer) }

-        // update last block field in the relation catalogue entry to the new block(i.e. rec_id.block)
+        // update last block field in the relation catalog entry to the new block
         // (use RelCacheTable::setRelCatEntry() function of Cache Layer) }

     // create a RecBuffer object for rec_id.block(use constructor for existing block)
     // insert the record into rec_id'th slot by calling RecBuffer::setRecord() function)

-    // update the slot map of the block by marking entry of the slot to which record was inserted as occupied)
+    /* update the slot map of the block by marking entry of the slot to which record was inserted as occupied) */
     // (ie store SLOT_OCCUPIED in free_slot'th entry of slot map)
     // (use RecBuffer::getSlotMap() and RecBuffer::setSlotMap() functions)